frgamboa/SQLToolsDiag/README.md

 The vision is to provide an easy-to-use tool that will put in a centralized location the logs that may be required either to troubleshoot your issue, either by you, or by Microsoft support engineers.

-Currently, it can help troubleshoot issues on SSMS, SSDT and DEA.
+Currently, it can help troubleshoot issues on SSMS, SSDT, SSMA, DMA and DEA.

 # How To Use